 The annual aggregated turnover threshold to access this concession has also been increased from $2 million to $10 million from 2016-17.
 The threshold increase along with this Budget announcement means that many more businesses will be able to access this concession than in previous years.

 Assets costing $20,000 or more can continue to be placed into the simplified depreciation pool and depreciated at 15% for the first income year and 30% for each income year afterwards.
 The pool balance can also be immediately deducted if it reduces to less than $20,000 during this period.
+Some owners when selling a business how to avoid taxes or other large asset, taxes are often an afterthought.
+The headline sales number is never the amount that you’re taking home.
+So it’s best to find someone who can provide ways to protect client assets, while also providing solutions to reduce taxes.

 Small business CGT concessions